Mask of Murder (1985)

 Fairly early in the film, the cops corner a serial killer who's been slashing pretty girls.
-Chief Rich (Christopher Lee) wants the culprit taken alive, but when gunfire erupts, Inspector McLane blows the killer away. his stress is his cheating wife (Valerie Perrine), who is rendezvousing affair with a detective colleague of McLaine's.
+Chief Supt.
+Jonathan Rich (Christopher Lee) wants the culprit taken alive, but when gunfire erupts, Inspector McLaine blows the killer away.

+his stress is his cheating wife (Valerie Perrine), who is trysting affair with a detective colleague of McLaine's.